tsdataclinic/PMLDataPipeline/README.md

-## Plastic Detection Pipeline for costal waters
+## A plastic detection pipeline for costal waters

 This repo implements a workflow to detect macro-plastics in costal waters using Sentinel 2 satelite data.